 When selecting Update existing records, you have the option to update SugarCRM with the data in your list.
 The data pushed from this step will include any data that matches the source list column names with any matching field names within SugarCRM.
 For instance, if First Name is in your list it will push that value to the First Name field in SugarCRM.
 It is important to make sure that the source list field names are mapped to your standard CRM field names.
 Click here for more information on Standard Field names.

-If you prefer to not update all fields from your list in SugarCRM, you can select “Follow list’s Push policy”.
+If you prefer to not update all fields from your list in SugarCRM, you can select Follow list’s Push policy.
 This will allow you to select specific fields in your list to update in your CRM.
 You will need to enable this on your source list.
-Save the Automated program and follow these steps below:

-- Navigate to your source list under Contacts
+- Navigate to your source list under Contacts.

-- Click the drop-down arrow next to that list
+- Click the drop-down arrow next to that list.

-- Choose Import/Export > SugarCRM Sync Setup
+- Choose Import/Export > SugarCRM Sync Setup.

-- Enable the Push to SugarCRM checkbox
+- Enable the Push to SugarCRM checkbox.

-- Enable the Update existing records option
+- Enable the Update existing records option.

-- Click Select Push-Update Fields
+- Click Select Push-Update Fields.

-- Identify which fields the Act-On form will be able to update in SugarCRM
+- Identify which fields the Act-On form will be able to update in SugarCRM.

-- Click Save
+- Click Save.

-- Click Save
+- Click Save.

-Sugar’s Quote module consists of quotes which specify the quantity and the price per unit for products or services that you sell.
-With this step you can create quotes in SugarCRM.
+Once the account is created in Sugar (either from the previous step or if the account already exists in Sugar), you can create an opportunity.
+Sugar’s Quote module consists of quotes that specify the quantity and the price per unit for products or services that you sell.
+With this step, you can create quotes in SugarCRM.
 Use the Add Field option to include additional fields for your quotes.